A Project billing method is a way in which your project costs will be calculated and invoiced to your clients.

 There are four types of billing methods:

-* Hourly task rate – the amount of logged hours multiplied by task rates
+- Hourly Task Rate: Amount of logged hours multiplied by task rates

-* Hourly staff rate – the amount of logged hours multiplied by staff rates
+- Hourly Staff Rate: Amount of logged hours multiplied by staff rates

-* Hourly project rate – the amount of logged hours multiplied by project rate
+- Hourly Project Rate: Amount of logged hours multiplied by project rate

-Choose this method and you will see your tasks rates in the tasks list as it follows:
+Choose this method and you manage tasks rates in the tasks list as it follows:

 When you choose this method, you will see your project members’ rates in the member’s list: